 Ethics and sustainability are at the core of Lorna Murray Apparel.
 Caring for people and the planet is of paramount importance to us and it is this ethos that permeates our brand.

 We believe that we have a moral and social responsibility to take care of those who make our clothes and the environment.
 This sentiment has come naturally to our brand since its inception and is second nature to how we work and operate.
 Moreover, we know that there is always more to be done.
-We are committed to continually reevaluating our practices to reduce our negative impact on the environment, our artisans, employees and our supply chain.
+We are committed to continually utilising sustainable and ethical practices.

 As supporters of the Fashion Revolution movement, we are proud to say that we do know exactly #whomademyclothes which ultimately leads to safe and more positive practices within the fashion industry.

 We employ a number of artisans in our studio in South East Asia who are paid above the living wage and with ongoing employment.

 We care not only for our artisan workers but for their children and families by providing and paying for additional healthcare and resources when required.